 Barclay Damon in the Community

-Although each program was created to support its unique objectives, our teams work together to further our collective goals.
-An example is our very successful participation in the Syracuse Say Yes to Education Pro Bono program where our lawyers offer pro bono legal services to parents and families of student in Syracuse City schools and our pipeline programs which are designed to provide minority students with internship program opportunities within the firm.
+One example among many is our active participation in the Syracuse and Buffalo Say Yes to Education programs.
+Attorneys in both cities provide pro bono legal services in a range of areas to parents and families of student in these urban school districts.
+We also have successful pipeline programs designed to provide minority students with internship opportunities at the firm.

 The 2016 Buffalo Women's Forum